Standard RAID levels: RAID 0

 RAID 0 (also known as a stripe set or striped volume) splits ("stripes") data evenly across two or more disks, without parity information, redundancy, or fault tolerance.
 Since RAID 0 provides no fault tolerance or redundancy, the failure of one drive will cause the entire array to fail, due to data being striped across all disks.
 This configuration is typically implemented having speed as the intended goal.

+The probability of the stripe set failing is always higher than that of a single disk, and increases with every disk added to it.
+If p is the probability that a single disk will fail during a given period, 1-p is the probability that the disk will survive that period, and the probability that the stripe set will survive is (1-p)^{n}, where n is the number of disks in the stripe set.

 A RAID 0 setup can be created with disks of differing sizes, but the storage space added to the array by each disk is limited to the size of the smallest disk.
 For example, if a 120 GB disk is striped together with a 320 GB disk, the size of the array will be 120 GB × 2 = 240 GB.
-However, some RAID implementations would allow the remaining 200 GB to be used for other purposes.
+However, some RAID implementations would allow for use of the remaining 200 GB to be used by splitting up the array into smaller partitions then recombining them.

 The diagram in this section shows how the data is distributed into stripes on two disks, with A1:A2 as the first stripe, A3:A4 as the second one, etc. Once the stripe size is defined during the creation of a RAID 0 array, it needs to be maintained at all times.
 Since the stripes are accessed in parallel, an n-drive RAID 0 array appears as a single large disk with a data rate n times higher than the single-disk rate.